 Cleaning implant supported dentures is much easier than with traditional dentures, as they do not need to be removed and soaked overnight.
 Care for implant supported dentures consists of brushing them just like regular teeth and scheduling regular dental checkups.

 Food can also become stuck underneath traditional dentures, a problem that is diminished with implant supported dentures.
-Keep in mind, the implant supported dentures still require a diligent cleaning protocol that is generally easier and more much more patient friendly.
+Keep in mind, hybrid dentures still require a diligent cleaning protocol that is generally easier and more much more patient friendly.

 Many patients who opt for implant supported dentures find that they feel more confident around others and are happier with the appearance of their smile.